edenbwt/Venona-flight-computer/README.md

 # Venona flight computer
-this is the code and software i use for my model rocket to control and log data from the flight
+the goal of this flight computer is to be easy to manufacture be mobulable for all kind of mission

 ## Goal